Algo-Foundry/sc-testcases/README.md

 Write positive test cases to ensure that the smart contract works in the intended way and negative test cases to ensure transactions are rejected if they do fail the logic checks within the contract.

 ## Positive test cases
+Complete the code in `test/success_flow.js`.
 Write test cases to cover these scenarios,

 ### Deploys game contract successfully
 1. Initial monster health is same as the value specified during deployment.